ppi/ppi-distribution-module/README.md

 License
 -------

-This bundle is licensed under the LGPLv3 License.
-See the [LICENSE file](https://github.com/noiselabs/NoiselabsDistributionModule/blob/master/LICENSE) for details.
+This bundle is licensed under the MIT License.
+See the [LICENSE file](https://github.com/ppi/ppi-distribution-module/blob/master/LICENSE) for details.

 Authors
 -------

-Vítor Brandão - <vitor@noiselabs.org> ~ [twitter.com/noiselabs](http://twitter.com/noiselabs) ~ [blog.noiselabs.org](http://blog.noiselabs.org)
+Vítor Brandão - <vitor@noiselabs.org> ~ [twitter.com/noiselabs](http://twitter.com/noiselabs) ~ [noiselabs.org](http://noiselabs.org)

-See also the list of [contributors](https://github.com/noiselabs/NoiselabsDistributionModule/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/ppi/ppi-distribution-module/contributors) who participated in this project.

 Submitting bugs and feature requests
 ------------------------------------

-Bugs and feature requests are tracked on [GitHub](https://github.com/noiselabs/NoiselabsDistributionModule/issues).
+Bugs and feature requests are tracked on [GitHub](https://github.com/ppi/ppi-distribution-module/issues).